hedgedoc/hedgedoc/AI_SUMMARY_SETUP.md

    - Click on paragraphs from the list to select them (they will be highlighted in blue)
    - Or manually enter/edit text in the text area
    - Click "Generate Summary" to create an AI summary
+   - Click "Check for Issues" to scan the text for spelling, grammar, or markdown mistakes
-5. The summary will appear in the result section below
+5. The summary and issue report will appear in the result sections below

 ## Features